torresj/helm-charts/spring-boot-admin/README.md

 ## Parameters

-The following tables lists the configurable parameters of the cloud config chart and their default values.
+The following tables lists the configurable parameters of the spring boot admin chart and their default values.

 | Parameter                                   | Description                                                                                                                                                                                                                                                    | Default                                                           |
 |---------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|